chatox/networks-science-course/practicum/ps05_networks_from_text.md

 # DELIVER (individually or in pairs)

-At the end of the session, deliver a two-page PDF file.
+Deliver a two-page PDF file.

 * On the first page, include an image of the directed network (exported, not a screenshot), and 2-3 lines with your observations.
 * On the second page, include an image of the undirected network (exported, not a screenshot), and 2-3 lines with your observations.